Soft and chewy spiced gingerbread cookies filled with a rich and creamy vanilla cream cheese frosting..

 help! the dough is too sticky

-The dough is a little sticky, but if after chilling the dough is way too sticky, it’s because there isn’t enough flour in it.
-Add in 1 tbsp. of flour until you’re able to form a cohesive dough that isn’t sticky.
+The dough is a little sticky when you first make it, but if after chilling the dough is way too sticky, you can add in 1 tbsp. of flour until you’re able to form a cohesive dough that isn’t sticky.

 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!